 About Global Ship Lease

-Global Ship Lease owns 17 vessels with a total capacity of 66,349 TEU with an average age, weighted by TEU capacity, at March 31, 2014 of 10.1 years.
-16 vessels are fixed on charters to CMA CGM.
-The average remaining term of the charters is 6.4 years or 7.6 years on a weighted basis, excluding Ville d'Aquarius, and Ville d'Orion.
+Global Ship Lease owns 19 vessels with a total capacity of 82,475 TEU and an average age, weighted by TEU capacity, at March 31, 2015 of 11.0 years.
+All 19 vessels are currently fixed on time charters, 15 of which are with CMA CGM.
+The average remaining term of the charters at March 31, 2015 is 5.3 years or 5.8 years on a weighted basis, excluding Ville d'Aquarius, and Ville d'Orion, which are deployed in the short-term charter market.

 Reconciliation of Non-U.S. GAAP Financial Measures